 This food should hold its heat quite well but if you are in need of a brief re-heat I would go with a selection on a plate for a minute or two or a warming run in the toaster oven.
 Shouldn’t need much more than that!

 Make sure to check out Polska Chata Tuesday - Saturday at 32 Vinedale Ave just off of Ridge Rd in Irondequoit.
 Try out more of your favorite Polish classics fresh or items from their deli like sausages, salads and ready to re-heat items for quick food at home!

-For those that joined us for pickup we thank our friends at The Historic German House and hope you took advantage of our pairing purchase option on site!
+For those joining us for pickup, we thank our friends at The Historic German House and hope you took advantage of our pairing purchase option on site!

 The pairing goal for this meal will be to show off a wider range of how you can pair this savory and spiced meal with different flavors.

 - Wine: We’re going to go Eastern European through the Finger Lakes and ask you to try and find Rkatsateli from Dr Frank.
 This wine should be widely available but if you don’t find it just go with a quality Riesling instead.
 We recommend visiting places like Parkway, Pinnacle or Baytowne or your favorite well stocked store.